kernelci/kernelci-project/kernelci.org/content/en/docs/org/tsc.md

 ### Votes

+As per paragraph *3.a TSC Voting* of the [project charter](/files/KernelCI_Project_Technical_Charter_20181107.pdf):

+> While the Project aims to operate as a consensus based community, if any TSC
+> decision requires a vote to move the Project forward, the voting members of
+> the TSC will vote on a one vote per voting member basis.

+Decisions that always require a vote are:
+* adding or removing TSC members
+* making changes to the TSC rules
+* granting or removing any kind of admin rights to individuals
-Most decisions are reached by consensus and don't require a vote.
-Decisions that always require a vote are when adding or removing TSC members and making proposals to the board.
-The results of the votes should be archived and as such they provide a way to keep a formal trace of decisions being made.
+* making proposals to the LF project board

+The result of each vote should be shared on the mailing list and kept in an archive.
+It should also include the date when any related changes were enacted.
+As such they provide a way to keep a formal trace of decisions being made.

 > *Note* The archiving process for TSC votes hasn't been formalised yet.
 Past
 > votes should be retroactively archived when this has been put in place.
 They
 > should appear in a sub-section of this documentation section.

-Conditions for making a successful vote and determining its outcome are defined in the [project charter](/files/KernelCI_Project_Technical_Charter_20181107.pdf) in section *3.
-TSC Voting*.
-Votes done in a live meeting require 50% of the TSC to be voting and a majority among the members attending.
-Votes done by email or other deferred channel require a majority among all of the TSC members.
+Votes done during a live meeting require 50% of the TSC members to be voting and a majority among these voting members.
+Votes done by email or any other deferred channel require a majority among all of the TSC members.

 ### Members

-Current members of the TSC may suggest new people to be added.
-This should then go through a vote to keep a trace of it and prevent a single organisation from taking over the TSC.
+Current members of the TSC may propose to vote for new people to be added or removed.
+This should prevent a single organisation from taking over the TSC.
+People to be considered as new TSC members should have typically played an important role for a significant amount of time in the project.
+There is however no strict requirement, the only condition is the outcome of the TSC vote.

-Likewise, members of the TSC may suggest that a member be removed which should result in a vote.
+Likewise, members of the TSC may propose that a member be removed which should result in a vote.
 Members who have not been active for over a year should be notified and considered for removal from TSC in order to keep the list up-to-date with the reality of the project.
 Active members are typically expected to:

-* attend meetings (monthly)
+* attend TSC meetings (monthly)
 * participate in votes
-* make some form of positive contribution to the project
+* make sustained contributions to the project, such as:
+  * contributing to the code
+  * doing code reviews
+  * sharing experience and contributing ideas for solving technical issues
+  * helping keep the services working
+  * writing documentation or creating any content that promotes the project

+This list is not exhaustive, in the end it's up to the TSC to vote and judge whether a member should be removed due to inactivity.
+Members who commit acts that pose a threat to the stability of the project may also be removed following a TSC vote.